Multi-agent Reinforcement Learning: A Comprehensive Survey

-The solution concept of an Nash equilibrium (NE) $\pi^*$ applies this notion of best response to the collective, where for all agents $i$, $\pi^*_i$ is a best response to $\pi^*_{-i}$.
+The solution concept of a Nash equilibrium (NE) $\pi^*$ applies this notion of best response to the collective, where for all agents $i$, $\pi^*_i$ is the best response to $\pi^*_{-i}$.

-\begin{definition} [Nash Equilibrium] A Nash equilibrium (NE) defines a state where no individual agent can increase its expected return by unilaterally deviating from their policy \citep{Nash1951NONCOOPERATIVEG}.
-Hence, given that all other agent stick to their strategy, the agent's strategy is the best response. \end{definition} Similar to Pareto efficient solutions, NE is not unique and determining the differences between these sample equilibrium in terms of their social behaviors is unclear.
-While NE remains a popular criterion for multi-agent decision-making under uncertainty, directly optimizing for this equilibrium in complex stochastic game settings poses significant challenges due to its intractability.
-Moreover, achieving desired joint behaviors in a stochastic game setting is not guaranteed through this approach \citep{Shoham2003MultiAgentRL, matignon2012independent}.
-Nonetheless, NE do represent stable points akin to saddle points within the optimization landscape.
+\begin{definition} [Nash Equilibrium] A Nash equilibrium (NE) defines a state where no individual agent can increase its expected return by unilaterally deviating from their policy \cite{Nash1951NONCOOPERATIVEG}. \end{definition} Hence, within a Nash equilibrium, all of the agents' strategy is the best response to the other agents' strategy.

+Unfortunately, similar to Pareto efficient solutions, NE is not unique, and determining the differences between sample equilibria in terms of their social behaviors is unclear.
+In fact, the behaviors exhibited by sample equilibria can vary starkly, where their comparison can be computed using other concepts of efficiency such as coordination ratio \cite{koutsoupias1999worst} or Price of Stability \cite{anshelevich2008price}.
+While NE remains a popular criterion for multi-agent decision-making under uncertainty, computing this equilibrium may be computationally intractable in complex games.
+Moreover, achieving desired joint behaviors is not guaranteed through this approach \cite{Shoham2003MultiAgentRL, matignon2012independent}.
+Nonetheless, NE does represent stable points akin to saddle points within the optimization landscape.

-Due to the intractability of computing a strict NE, $\epsilon$-Nash equilibrium relaxes the requirements by allowing agent to deviate if it improves its expected returns by more than some $\epsilon$.
+To address the intractability of computing a strict NE, $\epsilon$-Nash equilibrium relaxes the requirements by allowing the agent to deviate if it improves its expected returns by more than some value $\epsilon$.

-A generalization of NE is the correlated equilibrium (CE), which adds the notion of correlating strategies among agents in a game to allow for the use of signals to coordinate the agents' actions \citep{Aumann1974CE}.
-Hence, CE introduces a correlating distribution over the strategies of all agents.
-If such correlating signals do not necessarily affect the joint strategies, causing no agents to deviate irregardless of the information provided by the signals, then we call the following optimization state the coarse correlated equilibrium (CCE).
-NE can be considered a special case of CE, where the correlating distribution of the agents' strategies is a product over independent distributions.
+Correlated equilibrium (CE) is an important generalization of NE that adds the notion of correlating strategies among agents.
+This considers the existence of signals that coordinate agents' actions \cite{Aumann1974CE}, as well as the introduction of a correlating distribution over the strategies of all agents.
+In cases where such correlating signals do not necessarily affect the joint strategies and cause no agents to deviate regardless of the information provided by the signals, we call the following optimization state a coarse correlated equilibrium (CCE).
+As mentioned, NE is a special case of CE, where the correlating distribution of the agents' strategies is a product of independent distributions.